Victim cache: Implementation

 Cache Miss, Victim Miss: The block is brought to cache from next level.
 The block evicted from the cache gets stored in Victim cache.

 Example

 Consider a direct-mapped L1 cache with blocks A, B pointing to the same set.
 It is linked to a 2 entry fully associative victim cache with blocks C, D in it.

 The trace to be followed: A, B, A, B...

 From the diagram, we can see that, in case of victim cache (VC) hit, blocks A and B are swapped.
 The least recently used block of VC remains as it is.
 Hence, it gives an illusion of associativity to the direct-mapped L1 cache, in turn reducing the conflict misses.

-In case of two caches, L1 and L2 with exclusive cache policy (L2 does not cache same the memory locations as L1), L2 acts as the victim cache for L1.
+In case of two caches, L1 and L2 with exclusive cache policy (L2 does not cache the same memory locations as L1), L2 acts as the victim cache for L1.

 Performance implications

 While measuring performance improvement by using victim cache, Jouppi assumed a Level-1 direct-mapped cache augmented with a fully associative cache.
 For the test suite used by him, on an average 39% of the Level-1 data cache misses are found to be conflict misses, while on an average 29% of the Level-1 instruction misses are found to be conflict misses.
 Since conflict misses amount to large percentage of total misses, therefore providing additional associativity by augmenting the Level 1 cache with a victim cache is bound to improve total miss rate significantly.

 Experimental results are deduced by considering a 32-Kb Direct-Mapped, 2-way and fully associative cache augmented with a 256 block (8 KB) victim cache and running on it 8 randomly selected SPEC95 Benchmarks.
 While the results cannot be generalized for all benchmarks, adding a victim cache provides a miss rate reduction ranging from 10% to 100% for all the cache configuration.
 The returns although seem to level off beyond victim cache size of 50 blocks, thus proving Jouppi's observation that victim cache benefits reach a plateau after the first few victim blocks.

 Miss rate reduction for a 64 KB cache size are found to be significantly lower, proving that victim caching is not indefinitely scalable.

 While comparing various cache configuration it was found that in certain cases adding a small victim cache can give performance benefit equivalent to that observed by multiplying the cache size by 2.